-The Connecticut State Department of Education is committed to a policy of equal opportunity/ affirmative action for all qualified persons.
-The Connecticut State Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws.
-The Connecticut State Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.
-Inquiries regarding the Connecticut State Department of Education's nondiscrimination policies should be directed to: Levy Gillespie, Equal Employment Opportunity Director/Americans with Disabilities Act Coordinator, Connecticut State Department of Education, 450 Columbus Blvd, Suite 607, Hartford, CT 06103-1841, 860-807-2071, Levy.Gillespie@ct.gov.
+Connecticut Perkins V Comprehensive Local Needs Assessment Guidelines for em age but dis not em Cot Equ e Connecticut State Department of Education is committed to a policy of equal opportunity/ affirmative action all qualified persons.
+The Connecticut State Department of Education does not discriminate in any aployment practice, education program, or educational activity on the basis of race, color, religious creed, sex, e, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, t not limited to, intellectual disability, past or present history of mental disorder, physical disability or learning ability), genetic information, or any other basis prohibited by Connecticut state and/or federal indiscrimination laws.
+The Connecticut State Department of Education does not unlawfully discriminate in aployment and licensing against qualified persons with a prior criminal conviction.
+Inquiries regarding the innecticut State Department of Education's nondiscrimination policies should be directed to: Levy Gillespie, and Employment Opportunity Director/Americans with Disabilities Act Coordinator, Connecticut State partment of Education, 450 Columbus Blvd, Suite 607, Hartford, CT 06103-1841, 860-807-2071, and CT 06103-1841